 I love using toilet paper rolls for crafts, it’s one thing that the vast majority of households have on hand at any given time.
-I love the 3D aspect of this craft and the fine motor work it demands for coloring the petals.
+I love the 3D aspect of these pop out flowers and the fine motor work it demands for coloring the petals.
 It can also be used to teach patterns- or simply art done any way they choose!
 Toddlers can get in on the action by dipping the cut rolls into plates of paint instead of coloring the petals one by one!
 You may notice my son is absent, he was outside enjoying the sun and making houses for worms.

 - Gather your materials.
 You will need 2-3 toilet paper rolls, a piece of heavier paper ( construction paper or card stock), some markers or paint, scissors and glue.

 - Start by cutting your rolls into smaller pieces.

 - Cut vertically into the roll and fan it out to make petals.